ryanpithandpip/Personal-Blog-Site/src/pages/about.md

 We should all spend less time looking at screens.
 So the articles on this site will be short and infrequent.

-They will never contain ads, affiliate links, or paywalls.
+Posts will never contain ads, affiliate links, or paywalls.
 What they will contain are more questions than answers, more optimism than pessimism, and more humility than ego.

 Sign up to my newsletter to receive new posts as emails:
 <form